Can I Enroll in a Medicare Supplement Plan at Any Time?

 For Medicare beneficiaries turning 65, choosing a Medicare Supplement (Medigap) plan is an important decision.
 These plans help cover out-of-pocket costs like deductibles, copayments, and coinsurance that Original Medicare doesn’t pay.

-- Guaranteed Issue Rights: You can enroll in any Medigap plan available in your state without medical underwriting – meaning insurers can’t deny you coverage or charge you higher premiums due to health conditions.
+- You can enroll in any Medigap plan available in your state without medical underwriting – meaning you have a guaranteed issue right and insurers can’t deny you coverage or charge you higher premiums due to health conditions.

-- Wider Plan Availability: You have access to all Medigap plans sold in your area.
+- You have access to all Medigap plans sold in your area.

-Can You Get a Medigap Plan After Your Open Enrollment Period?
+Can You Enroll in a Medigap Plan After Your Open Enrollment Period?

-Yes, but with restrictions.
-If you apply for a Medigap plan after your six-month Open Enrollment Period, insurers can require medical underwriting.
+Insurers can require medical underwriting if you apply for a Medigap plan after your six-month Open Enrollment Period.

 Are Medigap Plans Available for Those Under 65?

-- Higher Premiums: If available, Medigap plans for those under 65 often come with significantly higher premiums compared to those offered at age 65.
+If available, Medigap plans for those under 65 often have significantly higher premiums than those offered to those over 65.

 When Can You Enroll in a Medigap Plan Under 65?